jim-collier/x9git/README.md

 - For large projects, you may still need to use bare Git (and/or some other wrapper) to resolve some sticky situations that Gitsby purposely doesn't try to tackle (and almost certainly didn't create), in order to "keep-it-simple" and "do-one-thing-well".

-👉 Gitsby is 100% compatible with GitHub and GitLab.
+👉 Gitsby works against any Git remote, GitHub and GitLab included.
+The exceptions are the `pr` commands and `repo create`, which go through [gh](https://github.com/cli/cli) and are therefore GitHub-only.
+Everything else is remote-agnostic.

 > Note: [GitButler](https://gitbutler.com/) is *not* interchangeable with Git, Gitsby, gh, LazyGit, and/or Tig.
 While a great tool and a cool idea, it manages its own metadata - that inherently doesn't mix well with other git-based tools that moves `HEAD` or rewrites history.
 It's worth a look and a try - but to be safe, give it a dedicated trial on a small personal repo, without mixing in other tools.